ylletjs/yllet/docs/v2/readme.md

 > Work in progress.
 Docs for 2.0.0-alpha.6.

 Yllet is a set of packages for the WordPress API for both React and non-React projects.
 The client is built on top of fetch, you can add your own transport by creating it.

-You need to install your own fetch package for better browser support.
-The recommended solution is [isomorphic-unfetch](https://github.com/developit/unfetch/tree/master/packages/isomorphic-unfetch), a minimal polyfill for fetch which allows for usage in both client and server settings.
+The client supports different [transport layers](#transport-layers).

 ## Installation